Psicoterapia e Scienze Umane

 2007: January 20, Giovanni De Renzis (Naples), "What remains of psychoanalysis", Discussant Pier Francesco Galli; March 17, Massimo Recalcati (Milan), "Anorexia and anxiety"; April 21, Adelina Talamonti (Rome), "The exorcist and the psychaitrist.
 An anthropological perspective on demoniac possession and exorcism"; May 19, Manfred Pohlen (Marburg), "The influencing power of the analyst and the truth of his method" [cancelled and moved to March 15, 2008, with a different title]; May 19, Howard Shevrin (Ann Arbor), "Theory of drive in the light of recent neuroscience findings and theories (The need for a basic science of psychoanalysis)"; October 20, Luigi Zoja (Milan), "The function of the father in current times and in history"; November 17, Maurice Corcos (Paris), "Affect control in borderline functioning"; December 15, Olga Pozzi (Naples), "Reflections on the evolution of the concept of transference in different theoretical models"

-2008: February 16, Ferdinando Bersani (Bologna), "Reproducibility in science: Myth or reality?"; March 15, Manfred Pohlen (Marburg) [moved from May 19, 2007], "Therapeutic factors in psychoanalysis: A process between scientific objectivity and suggestion"; April 19, Lawrence Friedman (New York), "A renaissance for Freud's Papers on Technique"; May 17, Jacques André (Paris), "Waiting for events"; June 21, Marco Chiesa (London), "An outpatient treatment program for borderline patients: Clinical model and outcome"; September 20, Heinrich Deserno (Frankfurt a.M.), "Love and depression"; November 15, Maurizio Balsamo (Rome), "The genealogic's genealogies"
+2008: February 16, Ferdinando Bersani (Bologna), "Reproducibility in science: Myth or reality?"
+(Paolo Migone, discussant); March 15, Manfred Pohlen (Marburg) [moved from May 19, 2007], "Therapeutic factors in psychoanalysis: A process between scientific objectivity and suggestion"; April 19, Lawrence Friedman (New York), "A renaissance for Freud's Papers on Technique"; May 17, Jacques André (Paris), "Waiting for events"; June 21, Marco Chiesa (London), "An outpatient treatment program for borderline patients: Clinical model and outcome"; September 20, Heinrich Deserno (Frankfurt a.M.), "Love and depression"; November 15, Maurizio Balsamo (Rome), "The genealogic's genealogies"

 2009: January 17, David Le Breton (Strasbourg), "Adolescence, risky behaviors, and personal rites: an anthropological perspective"; February 21, Ciro Elia (Bergamo), "State of the art of individual psychotherapy of psychoses"; March 21, Sergio Piro (Naples), "State of the art of psychiatry in Italy today" (since Sergio Piro died suddenly on Jan.
 7, 2009, this seminar has been held by Valeria P. Babini, Ph.D., Pietro Pascarelli, M.D., Federico Perozziello, M.D., and Pietro Pellegrini, M.D.); May 16, Fausto Petrella (Pavia), "On psychoanalytic process"; June 20, Alberto Luchetti (Rome), "The return of the repressed"; October 17, Roberto Speziale-Bagliacca (Genoa), "Real object and splitting"; November 21, Francesco Barale (Pavia), "Autism, the full weakness"

-Novembre 28, 2009: Jerome C. Wakefield (New York), "Freud and philosophy of mind"
+Novembre 28, 2009: Seminar in Bologna with Jerome C. Wakefield (New York), "Freud and philosophy of mind"

 2010: January 16, Tito Perlini (Trieste), "Civilization and Its Discontents eight years after.
 Observations of Freud's paper"; February 20, Pedro Grosz (Zürich), "The problem of mutual dependency in the succession of generations"; March 20, Silvio Merciai (Turin), "Neuroscience and psychoanalysis: To do what we can..."; April 17, Luigi Antonello Armando (Rome), "From the New Athens to Thebes: Trauma in Freud and according to Freud"; October 16, Jack P. Drescher (New York), "A history of the relationship between psychoanalysis and homosexuality"; November 20, Francesco Napolitano (Caserta), "Materials for a Freudian philosophy of aphasia"; December 18, George J. Makari (New York), "Revolution in mind: The creation of psychoanalysis"